It's OK to feel jealous ... until it starts to control your life.

 Insecurity often underlies jealousy.
 "We feel threatened, or less than or not good enough," Hibbert weighs in.
 "We fear that someone else's strengths mean something negative about us."

-Below, you'll find general tips for dealing with jealousy, along with specific suggestions for jealousy in romantic relationships.
+Below, you'll find general tips for dealing with jealousy, along with specific suggestions for handling jealousy in romantic relationships.

+Are they honest with you?
+If they're not, this can naturally trigger or perpetuate your insecurities.
 "If you are in an insecure relationship, expect to have your jealousy buttons pushed.
 But no one can tell you what to do.
 If you stay, most likely you'll feel bad and jealous sometimes."

-Morelli suggested asking yourself these questions:
+She suggests asking yourself these questions: